Josh Passley: Dover Athletic

 On 19 July 2017, Passley signed for Dover Athletic on a one-year deal.
 Passley started on the opening day of the season in a 1–0 away victory to Hartlepool United.

 Passley signed a one-year contract extension on 21 April 2018 after making 33 appearances in his debut season for the club.
 Passley scored his first goal for the club in the last match of the 2018–19 season, winning and scoring a last minute penalty in a 3–0 victory over Sutton United.
 Following's Dover's decision to not play any more matches in the 2020–21 season, made in late January, and subsequent null and voiding of all results, on 5 May 2021 it was announced that Passley was out of contract and had left the club.

 Havant & Waterlooville

 On 21 May 2021, Passley dropped down a division to join National League South side Havant & Waterlooville on a free transfer, after reportedly turning down offers to remain in the National League.

+Bromley

+On 28 June 2023, Passley signed for National League side Bromley for an undisclosed fee.

+Following promotion, Passley had a contract extension clause triggered, extended for the 2024–25 season.

+Ebbsfleet United

+On 4 February 2025, Passley returned to the National League, joining bottom side Ebbsfleet United on loan for the remainder of the season.
+On 20 February, he joined the club permanently on a contract until the end of the 2025–26 season.